openstax/rescue_from/README.md

 From there, an `OpenStax::RescueFrom::Logger` is used to write customized entries to the configured `system_logger` and to do recursive logging for exceptions with causes

 `WrappedException` requires an Exception, and a Listener.
-The listener should be an instance of `ActionController::Base`, unless of course the developer can provide a listener that can handle a `#respond_to` block and `#render` method similar to `ActionController::Base`, but this is currently not configurable anyway.
+The listener should be an instance of `ActionController::Base`, unless of course the developer provides a listener that responds to `#openstax_exception_rescue_callback(wrapped_exception)`, or similarly, you can overwrite this method in your controller.

 ## Configuration